salejandro/EGiG-MBIOD/README.md

 > Do not forget to enable the WSL 2 feature on Windows-based laptops.

 You will be working with a pre-built _docker_ image that contains all the software and tools you need to complete the exercises.
-The reason for using _docker_ is to work in a homogeneous and stable computing environment with a specific `Python` version (3.9), which is a requirement for some of the tools you will use in the exercises, and to avoid the complex (and often problematic) compilation and installation of main programs (iqtree, raxml-ng or hyphy) on different operating systems with different configurations.
+The reason for using _docker_ is to work in a homogeneous and stable computing environment with a specific `Python` version (3.9), which is a requirement for some of the tools you will use in the exercises, and to avoid the complex (and often problematic) compilation and installation of main programs (raxml-ng or hyphy) on different operating systems with different configurations.

 > **IMPORTANT WARNING: In general, bioinformatics programs for manipulating and analysing genomic data are only available for Linux (and to a lesser extent for MacOS).
 It is strongly recommended to switch to a Unix-based operating system to work with omics data**.